hpautonomy/java-parametric-databases/README.md

 build the index fields for given indexes needed by this api itself.

 ## License

-Copyright 2014-2015 Hewlett-Packard Development Company, L.P.
-Copyright 2015-2016 Hewlett Packard Enterprise Development LP Copyright 2017-2018 Micro Focus International plc.
+(c) Copyright 2014-2018 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.